markhemans/nodejs-preparation/chapter5.md

 Symbols are not included in for...in Loop

-The for...in loop does not iterate over Symbolic properties.
+The for...in loop does not iterate over Symbol properties.
 For example,

 let id = Symbol("id");